meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-01-08-reflecting-on-cx-2020.md

 As part of these efforts the team is currently working on an extensive Federal strategy focused on creating the next phase of bolder actions to take to transform public service delivery.
-As part of this engagement, [we are developing two customer journey maps focused the ways in which individuals with a disability and individuals surviving a disaster]({{ site.baseurl }}/cx/blog/2020-cx-maps/) must navigate public services – both life are experiences that involve not just multiple Federal agencies, but multiple levels of government.
+As part of this engagement, we have developed [two customer journey maps focused on individuals with a disability and individuals surviving a disaster]({{ site.baseurl }}/cx/blog/2020-cx-maps/) must navigate public services—both life are experiences that involve not just multiple Federal agencies, but multiple levels of government.
 Through this research, we will highlight and identify areas in which structural, budgetary, legal, cultural, and other barriers are preventing 21 st century service delivery.